Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 She had fallen, not to hell but to earth, the world that Vivianca saw.
 Her lips curled in contempt.

 She waited for Vivianca to taunt her again, remind her that she had not refused this time.
-Only the creak of the dreadful windmill answered.
-Vivianca would say that vengeance belonged in the life of a mud-spark like Sigrun, and Sigrun never questioned the phrase.
+Only the creepy creak of corrupted wood against rusting steel in the dread windmill answered.
+Vivianca would say vengeance belonged in the life of a mud-spark, and for Sigrun, that lie in front of her.

 "Took you long enough."
 Lorelei lay manacled to a table, with a dagger sitting behind her, and a star drawn in the floor.

-Sigrun noted that the star had seven points, appropriate for summoning but useless for trapping a demon.
+The seven-pointed star, appropriate for calling but useless for trapping, drew Sigrun's sneer.
 She did not consider how she knew such a thing.
 "Idiots!"

 The little girl stuck her tongue at Sigrun.